Association of Professional Flight Attendants

 - One national membership body

-- A unified constitutional and by-law framework
+- A unified constitutional and policy framework

 This model eliminates external governance layers and ensures that all policy and bargaining decisions are made within a single organizational context.